bakaphp/kanvas-doc/companies-branches.md

 ## Get Companies Branches

-The method getCompanyBranches fetch all branches associates to the current company.
-It returns a [CompanyBranchInterface]() interface array.
+The getCompanyBranches method retrieves all branches associated with the current company.
+It returns an array of CompanyBranchInterface interfaces.

 ```js
 Kanvas.companies.getCompanyBranches(): CompanyBranchInterface[]